The Great British Plastics Challenge

 UK leaders and influencers are going back into schools to inspire young people to combat plastics waste by taking part in the Great British Plastics Challenge.

-Launching on World Oceans Day on the 8th June, the Great British Plastics Challenge is a national campaign in partnership with Business in the Community and the Environment Agency that will use the help of over 30 leading figures to go into schools across the UK to speak about the issue of plastic waste, what their organisation is doing about plastic pollution and their personal commitment to help tackle the plastics issue.
-These are influential figures who are shaping environmental attitudes in business, politics, culture and society who will take part in school events to help persuade students to join the #PlasticsChallenge.
+Launched on World Oceans Day on the 8th June, the Great British Plastics Challenge was a national campaign in partnership with Business in the Community and the Environment Agency that saw the help of over 30 leading figures to go into schools across the UK to speak about the issue of plastic waste, what their organisation is doing about plastic pollution and their personal commitment to help tackle the plastics issue.
+These included influential figures shaping environmental attitudes in business, politics, culture and society who took part in school events to help persuade students to join the #PlasticsChallenge.

-Leaders from top UK brands and organisations have pledged their support, including but not limited to:
+Leaders from top UK brands and organisations who pledged their support, included but not limited to:

 - Anglian Water

 - Fortnum & Mason

 - World Wildlife Fund